 The 2019 Revolver has a term of 24 months, and there is an automatic extension of an additional 12-month period should the Company achieve certain revenues, as defined.
-The interest rate on the outstanding borrowings are at LIBOR plus 350 basis points or Base Rate (as defined) plus 250 basis points, and interest payments are to be made in installments of one, two, or three months as chosen by the Company.
+The interest rate on the outstanding borrowings are at LIBOR plus 350 basis points or Base Rate (as defined) plus 250 basis points, with the LIBOR rate and Base Rate subject to minimum levels.
+Interest payments are to be made in installments of one, two, or three months as chosen by the Company.

 The 2019 Revolver was accounted for as a debt modification to which all new lender and third-party fees were deferred.
 Issuance costs of \$543, including the fair value of warrants issued, were capitalized and are being amortized to interest expense over the remainder of the 2019 Revolver term.
-During the three months ended May 31, 2020 and 2019, the Company recorded interest expense of \$557 and \$6, respectively, related to the revolving credit facility of which \$60 and \$6, respectively, related to the amortization of deferred financing fees.
-As of May 31, 2020 and 2019, the balance of deferred financing fees was \$302 and \$17, respectively, and is recorded in other assets in the accompanying consolidated balance sheets.
+During the three months ended August 31, 2020 and 2019, the Company recorded interest expense of \$323 and \$65, respectively, related to the revolving credit facility.
+During the six months ended August 31, 2020 and 2019, the Company recorded interest expense of \$880 and \$71, respectively.
+As of August 31, 2020 and 2019, the balance of deferred financing fees was \$233 and \$512, respectively, and is recorded in other assets in the accompanying consolidated balance sheets.